 Kristin Neff and Christopher Germer - The Transformative Effects of Mindful Self-Compassion - mindful.org

-How do we cultivate a compassionate foundation within us to support us through our healing and recovery?
+How do we cultivate a compassionate foundation within to support us through our healing and recovery?

-In my experience, self compassion is actually built relationally, when our experience is seen, heard, and understood by another, when we realize that we aren't alone in our story, when we can co-regulate and resonate with safe people.
-These are the moments that slowly accumulate into self-compassion.
+In my experience, self-compassion is actually built relationally, when our experience is seen, heard, and understood by another, when we realize that we aren't alone in our story, when we can co-regulate and resonate with safe people.
+These are the moments that slowly accumulate into a healing relationship with ourselves.
 They are often moments we didn't experience growing up, and so self-compassion feels elusive.
 The aim of the Survivor Wise Mentorship is to help survivors develop an inner compassionate foundation through relational safety, trust, and understanding.

 What is covered in the